lewislea/Car_Maintenance_App/README.md

 ## Features ##
 - Track Multiple Cars
 - Maintenance Log
-- Regular Maintenance Reminders
+- Regular Maintenance Reminders (to be added in version 2)
-- Mechanic Finder and Reviews
+- Mechanic Finder and Reviews (to be added in version 2)
-- Simple Diagnostic Tool for Repairs
-- Log Repair Estimates from Multiple Mechanics
+- Log Repair Estimates from Multiple Mechanics (to be added in version 2)
 - Total Automotive Expense Cost Tracker
-- Store Any Additional Notes for each repair
+- Store Any Additional notes and pictures for each repair

 ## Usage Instructions ##
 I am in the beginning stages of writing the program and will update this section as more working functionality is written.